Flag of Latvia: Occupation

-A variation appeared in anti-Soviet demonstrations.
+A variation that appeared in anti-Soviet demonstrations.

-During the Soviet period by the Soviet Union (and briefly during occupation by Nazi Germany), the red-white-red Latvian flag was rendered unusable from 1940 to 1941 and 1944 to 1991.
-Any production and public display of the nationalist Latvian flag was considered anti-state crime and punishable by law.
+During the Soviet occupation by the Soviet Union (and briefly during occupation by Nazi Germany), the red-white-red Latvian flag was rendered unusable from 1940 to 1941 and 1944 to 1991.
+Any production and public display of the national Latvian flag was considered anti-state crime and punishable by law.
 The first flag of Soviet Latvia was a red flag with the gold hammer and sickle in the top-left corner, with the Latin characters LPSR (Latvijas Padomju Sociālistiskā Republika) above them in gold in a serif font.
 In 1953, the final version of the flag was adopted.
 It depicts the Soviet flag with six blue wavy bands representing the sea on the bottom.

 Restoration

 The local authorities restored the status of the red-white-red flag as the national flag of Latvia on 15 February 1990, one and half years before the formal recognition of Latvian independence by the Soviet Union on 6 September 1991.